-The budget provided must indicate how funds are to be allocated for each year.
+The budget provided must indicate how funds are to be allocated for each year

-- All Primary Investigators (PI) must dedicate effort to their projects, which must be noted on the budget table.
+- All Primary Investigators (PI) are required to dedicate effort to their projects, and this effort must be noted on the budget table.
 Requesting salary support is optional.
-A letter of support from the division chief of the applicant must be submitted, documenting that the % effort is available and confirming the investigator's salary.
-If the PI is the division chief, a letter from the Department Chairperson is required. - Salary support will be limited to a base salary cap of \$200,000 but can include payment of local fringe rates (in addition to the salary cap). - Reasonable poster printing, publication, and travel expenses are permitted. - Other expenses should be discussed with CARRA personnel prior to application submission. - Total salary support for the Principal Investigator(s) and all Co-Investigator(s) must not exceed 60% of total project costs. - CARRA will allow up to 8% F&A (indirect) costs, and these must be incorporated into the project budget.
-Total costs for this project must not exceed \$100,000.
+A letter of support from the division chief of the applicant must be submitted documenting that the % effort is available and confirming the investigator's salary.
+If the PI is the division chief, a letter from the Department Chairperson is required. - Salary support will be limited to a base-salary cap of \$200,000 but can include payment of local fringe rates (in addition to salary cap). - Reasonable poster printing, publication, and travel expenses are permitted. - Other expenses should be discussed with CARRA personnel prior to application submission. - Total salary support for the Principal Investigator(s) and all Co-Investigator(s) must not exceed 60% of total project costs. - CARRA will allow up to 8% F&A (indirect) costs, and these must be incorporated into the project budget.
+If indirect costs are requested, total costs for this project must not exceed \$100,000.